mattereppe/goldeneye/README.md

 Goldeneye DDoS Attack simulator setup.
 This includes the Dockerfile for building a container and the Kubernetes manifest for running a job.

+The original project has been patched to return an error value in case the connection to the server fails.
+This is useful to make the application resilient when run in a cloud-native environment.

 # Usage

 The documentation of the goldeneye software is available at: https://github.com/jseidl/GoldenEye.
 Unfortunately, the project is not more active and maintained.